-Figure 89.
+Figure 96.
 Configuring the local interface.
 The IPv4 tab.
 The Local IP Address section.

-Parameter Description Local IP Address Available if the Access point, Repeater, or Client mode was selected in the Initial Configuration Wizard.
+Parameter Description Local IP Address Available if the Access point or Repeater mode was selected in the Initial Configuration Wizard.
 Select the needed value from the drop-down list.
 Mode of local IP address assignment • Static : The IPv4 address, subnet mask, and the gateway IP address are assigned manually. • Dynamic : The router automatically obtains these parameters from the LAN DHCP server or from the router to which it connects.
 IP address The IPv4 address of the router in the local subnet.
 By default, the following value is specified: 192.168.0.1 .
 Mask The mask of the local subnet.
-By default, the following value is specified: 255.255.25.0 .
-Gateway IP address Available if the Access point, Repeater, or Client mode was selected in the Initial Configuration Wizard.
+By default, the following value is specified: 255.255.25.0.

+Parameter Description Gateway IP address Available if the Access point or Repeater mode was selected in the Initial Configuration Wizard.
 The gateway IPv4 address which is used by the router to connect to the Internet (e.g., for synchronizing the system time with an NTP server).
-Optional .
+Optional.
+Hostname The name of the device assigned to its IPv4 address in the local subnet.

-Figure 90.
+Figure 97.
 Configuring the local interface.
 The IPv4 tab.
 The Dynamic IP Addresses section.

+Parameter Description

-Parameter Description Dynamic IP Addresses Mode of dynamic IP address assignment An operating mode of the router's DHCP server.
+Dynamic IP Addresses

+Mode of dynamic IP address assignment An operating mode of the router's DHCP server.
 Disable: The router's DHCP server is disabled, clients' IP addresses are assigned manually.
 Server: The router assigns IP addresses to clients automatically in accordance with the specified parameters.
 When this value is selected, the Start IP, End IP, Lease time fields and the DNS relay switch are displayed on the tab.
 Also when this value is selected, the DHCP Options, Static IP Addresses, and Hosts sections are displayed on the tab.

-Relay: An external DHCP server is used to assign IP addresses to clients.
+Parameter Description Relay: An external DHCP server is used to assign IP addresses to clients.
 When this value is selected, the External DHCP server IP, Option 82 Circuit ID, Option 82 Remote ID, and Option 82 Subscriber ID fields are displayed on the tab.
 Available if the Router, WISP Repeater, or Mobile Internet mode was selected in the Initial Configuration Wizard.
 Start IP The start IP address of the address range used by the DHCP server to distribute IP addresses to clients.

-Parameter Description End IP The end IP address of the address range used by the DHCP server to distribute IP addresses to clients.
+End IP The end IP address of the address range used by the DHCP server to distribute IP addresses to clients.
 Lease time The lifetime of IP addresses leased by the DHCP server.
 At the end of this period the leased IP address is revoked and can be distributed to another device, unless the previous device has confirmed the need to keep the address.
 DNS relay Move the switch to the right so that the devices connected to the router obtain the address of the router as the DNS server address.
 Move the switch to the left so that the devices connected to the router obtain the address transmitted by the ISP or specified on the Advanced / DNS page as the DNS server address.
 External DHCP server IP The IP address of the external DHCP server which assigns IP addresses to the router's clients.
-Option 82 Circuit ID Option 82 Remote ID Option 82 Subscriber ID The value of the relevant field of DHCP option 82.
+Option 82 Circuit ID Option 82 Remote ID Option 82 Subscriber ID Available if the Router, WISP Repeater, or Mobile Internet mode was selected in the Initial Configuration Wizard.
+The value of the relevant field of DHCP option 82.
 Do not fill in the fields unless your ISP or the administrator of the external DHCP server provided these values.